-Before you begin looking for unsecured credit cards, you want to confirm that your on-time payments are being recorded properly at the three major U.S. credit bureaus.
+Before you begin looking for unsecured credit cards, you want to confirm that your on-time payments are being recorded accurately at the three major U.S. credit bureaus.

 The best way to do this is to retrieve your free credit reports -- one each from Equifax, Experian, and TransUnion -- at AnnualCreditReport.com.
 Actually, up until now, you should have been pulling your credit reports regularly to monitor your progress.

 Note: We normally recommend that you split up your 3 free credit reports every year -- 4 months apart.
 But, in this instance, you’d want to see that your secured credit card account history was reported correctly to all three credit bureaus before applying for an unsecured card.Once you see that your credit profile looks good on all credit reports, your next step is to purchase a FICO credit score, which is the current industry standard for measuring someone’s creditworthiness.
 One credit score costs about $20 while three credit scores will cost $50.
 We think you’d be okay with just one, as long as you checked that the information on your credit reports is accurate.

 You are looking for a FICO score of 630 and above.
 Once you reach that threshold, you have a good chance of qualifying for an unsecured credit card.